edf-hpc/clara/README.md

 Clara, a set of Cluster Administration Tools
 ============================================

+!!
+Warning: this code is compatible only with Python3

 ## Overview

 [clara](https://github.com/edf-hpc/clara/blob/master/docs/source/clara.md) is a set of cluster administration tools.
 The different tools are written as plugins that can be added or removed independently.